Corentin Moutet: 2024: Major and Masters fourth round, Olympics debut

-2025: First Top 10 wins, ATP final, top 50
+2025-2026: First Top 10 wins, two ATP finals, top 30

 At the 2025 Italian Open Moutet defeated ninth seed Holger Rune in the third round to reach his first fourth round at a Masters event.
 It was the fourth longest match at the tournament (lasting 3 hours and 45 minutes), since 1991 when the ATP Tour began recording match times.
 It was Moutet's first top 10 win.

 At the 2025 Queen's Club Championships, Moutet defeated third seed Taylor Fritz in the first round, his second top 10 win.
 The following week, at the Mallorca Open, Moutet reached his second career final on the ATP Tour, more than five years after his first final.
 He defeated third seed Alex Michelsen in the semifinal but lost to Tallon Griekspoor in the final.

-In July, Moutet reached his first ATP 500 career semifinal at the Washington Open as a lucky loser., defeating Daniil Medvedev in the quarterfinals.
+In July, at the Washington Open, he entered the main draw as a lucky loser directly in the second round.
+In the third round he defeated former champion Dan Evans.
+He defeated Daniil Medvedev in the quarterfinals to reach his first ATP 500 career semifinal.
 As a result he reached the top 50 for the first time at a new career high singles ranking of world No. 46 on 28 July 2025.
 In the semifinals, he lost to Alex de Minaur in straight sets.

+Moutet reached the second round of the 2026 Queen's Club Championships, losing to Alejandro Davidovich Fokina, but was fined almost the entirety of his prize money for "unsportsmanlike behaviour" after an expletive-laden television interview following his first round victory over Giovanni Mpetshi Perricard.